MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Get-AzureRmDataLakeStoreTrustedIdProvider.md

 ```

 ### -ResourceGroupName
-Name of resource group under which want to retrieve the specified account's specified trusted identity provider.
+Specifies the name of the resource group under which this cmdlet gets the specified account's specified trusted identity provider.

 ```yaml
 Type: String